comaps/website/content/download/index.zh-Hans.md

 weight: 10
 ---

-现已提供首版次应用的 APK 下载！我们仍在研究 F-Droid、Google Play 和 iOS App Store 的上架工作，敬请期待！
+CoMaps is available on F-Droid and as an APK download now!
+We are still working on publishing on the Google Play Store and iOS App Store as well, please stay tuned!